 Situation Centre (SITCEN)

-The SITCEN is uniquely positioned between the International Staff (civilian) and the International Military Staff (IMS) at NATO Headquarters, Brussels, Belgium.
+SITCEN is uniquely positioned between the International Staff (i.e., civilian) and the International Military Staff (i.e. predominantly military) at NATO Headquarters in Brussels, Belgium.
 Its staff consists of both civilian and military personnel.

-The SITCEN has an Admin Support/Registry office, which is the Centre’s central point for information management and control, training coordination and financial management.
+SITCEN has an Administrative Support and Knowledge Management (AKM) office, which is the Centre’s central point for information management and control, training coordination and financial management.